cqframework/cql-engine/README.md

 You need to "cd" into the main directory of the project first.
 You need to install Java and Gradle before running the commands.

-The "1" argument to test_harness() makes the displayed test results verbose with one line per individual test; making it "0" will make 1 line per file.
+The argument to test_harness() when "1" makes the displayed results verbose with one line per individual test; making it "0" will make 1 line per file.

 Perl already comes bundled with all Unix-like systems so doesn't need